Conformalized matrix completion: Additional numerical experiments

 \section{Additional numerical experiments}

 In this section, we provide additional simulation results.
-In Section~\ref{sec:ill_interval}, the confidence intervals are visualized.
-We also present the simulation results for the convex relaxation (\texttt{cvx}) and the conformalized convex method (\texttt{cmc-cvx}) in both settings with homogeneous and heterogeneous missingness in Section~\ref{sec:homo_add} and \ref{sec:het_add}.
+In Section~\ref{sec:comparison-1}, we compare the proposed one-shot weighted approach with the exact weighted conformal prediction.
+In Section~\ref{sec:local}, the local coverage of \texttt{cmc-als} conditioning on $p_{ij}$ is evaluated.
+We present the simulation results for the convex relaxation (\texttt{cvx}) and the conformalized convex method (\texttt{cmc-cvx}) in both settings with homogeneous and heterogeneous missingness in Section~\ref{sec:homo_add} and \ref{sec:het_add}.
+We further evaluate the performance of \texttt{cmc-als} when the sampling probability is misspecified in Section~\ref{sec:mis}.